 These tips will ensure you find a win against other control decks:

 - 1. Conjurer's Calling along with Mountain Giants and Khadgar guarantees enormous board for your enemies to deal with.

 - 2. Alexstrasza puts a Hero’s health on 15, which against most control decks equates to chopping their life total in half.

-- 3. You should be under less pressure early on in the game, so playing Luna's Pocket Galaxy and Arcane Intellect as early as possible can set you up excellently for later.
+- 3. You should be under less pressure early on in the game, so try playing Arcane Intellect and Frizz Kindleroost as early as possible can set you up excellently for later.